-3.4 Eavesdropping attacks in the real world
+6 Eavesdropping attacks in the real world

 An attacker can execute an eavesdropping attack if he acquired a suitable antenna, an RF receiver and a method to sample and record the data.
-Even though we illustrated the eavesdropping attack using commercial RF equipment we also want to point out that these attacks can work outside 'laboratory conditions' with cheap and portable hardware.
+Even though I illustrated the eavesdropping attack using commercial RF equipment I also want to point out that these attacks can work outside 'laboratory conditions' with cheap and portable hardware.

-3.4.1 Receiver
+6.1 Receiver